Blocked drains in Canberra

 When to Call a Professional

-If you have a slow drain, you can try a plunger first.
-A good old-fashioned cup plunger often works for minor blockages in sinks and showers.
-Avoid chemical drain cleaners if you can.
-They are harsh on your pipes, bad for the environment, and rarely solve the underlying problem.
+For a slow drain, try a plunger first.
+An old cup plunger clears plenty of minor blockages in sinks and showers.
+Skip the chemical drain cleaner.
+It is hard on the pipe, bad for the environment, and it rarely touches whatever is actually causing the problem.

 Dealing with a blocked drain?